394-w23/ItineraryPlanner/README.md

 node -v
 npm -v
 ```
 Next, to set up Firebase, [create a Firebase account](https://firebase.google.com/).
+You'll also need to contact one of the original developers of this project (contact info is below) to get access to this project's Firebase project.
+This will give you access to the database and will allow you to deploy to the actively running online site.
 Then, run
 ```
 firebase login
 ```